objcio/articles/2014-10-10-receipt-validation.md

 A receipt file consist of a signed [PKCS #7][rfc-2315] container that embeds a [DER][wikipedia-x690-der]-encoded [ASN.1][itu-t-x690] payload, a certificate chain, and a digital signature.

 - **The payload** is a set of attributes that contains the receipt information; each attribute contains a type, a version, and a value.
 Among the attribute values, you find the bundle identifier and the bundle version for which the receipt was issued.
-- **The certificate chain** is the set of certificates that allows to verify the signature digest — the leaf certificate is the certificate that has been used to sign the payload.
+- **The certificate chain** is the set of certificates required to properly verify the signature digest — the leaf certificate is the certificate that has been used to sign the payload.
 - **The signature** is the encrypted digest of the payload.
 By checking this digest, you can verify that the payload has not been tampered with.